DinoJetPilot/code-2-self/README.md

-# Heading
+# Blog Informtion

-This is regular text, I assume?
+This can be where ideas are stored for a reference/tutorial blog.